fe-thome/fe-thome/README.md

 ### Hi there 👋, I'm Fernando T. F. Comparoni!

-My name is Fernando, 38 years old from Santo André-SP.
-Working hard to became a Fullstack Developer.<br>
+My name is Fernando, 38 years old from Santo André-SP and I'm working hard to became a Fullstack Developer.<br>
 Focus in Node.js, React.js, React Native and all javascript ecosystem.

 <!--